hrzndhrn/recode/README.md

 [Specs 15/3] Functions should have a @spec type specification.

 File: lib/my_code/alias_expansion.ex
-[Moduledoc 1/1] The moudle Elixir.MyCode.AliasExpansion is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.AliasExpansion is missing @moduledoc.
 [AliasExpansion 2/3] Avoid multi aliases.
 [Specs 4/3] Functions should have a @spec type specification.

 File: lib/my_code/alias_order.ex
-[Moduledoc 13/1] The moudle Elixir.Mycode.AliasOrder is missing @moduledoc.
+[Moduledoc 13/1] The module Elixir.Mycode.AliasOrder is missing @moduledoc.
 [AliasOrder 15/3] The alias `MyCode.PipeFunOne` is not alphabetically ordered among its group [AliasOrder 16/3] The alias `MyCode` is not alphabetically ordered among its group [AliasExpansion 16/3] Avoid multi aliases.
 [AliasOrder 16/26] The alias `Echo` is not alphabetically ordered among its multi group

 File: lib/my_code/deep.ex
-[Moduledoc 1/1] The moudle Elixir.MyCode.Deep is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.Deep is missing @moduledoc.
 [Specs 2/3] Functions should have a @spec type specification.
 [Nesting 6/11] The body is nested too deep (max depth: 2).